 Saturday I was on my way to see Andrew.
 I’d stopped at McDonalds to get caramel iced coffee and on the drive came across a garage sale.
 And it had a dresser for sale, just what I’d been needing.

-It's been ages since I stopped at one.
-But then...I was early and this would eat up some time.
+It’s been ages since I stopped at a garage sale.
+But then…I was early and this would eat up some time.

 As soon as I parked, I saw it.
 What I’d call a sage green dresser, sitting sloped in the grass.
 I’ve been looking for a dresser that doesn’t cost an arm and a leg (or over $100) for nearly four years!

 I just can’t get good photos today.
 It’s been raining and overcast.
 I’ll get better pics another day.